When I moved to middle school, the subject load was reduced a bit.

-Is teaching multiple subjects a positive or negative?
+Is teaching multiple subjects in middle school a positive or negative?

 Now, language arts didn’t tie in as well with math and science; (I loved when I taught LA and SS in elementary school – we read so much historical fiction!)
 However, adding writing components to math and science lessons and assignments did allow the opportunity to reinforce writing in the content areas.

 Which is better?
-Teaching one or teaching several?
+Teaching one subject or teaching several?

 However, I’m grateful that I did have to teach multiple subjects.
 When I was teaching equations, I knew they’d be seeing them in science, and I could talk about that.
 When we did metric conversions, I knew they had already done them in science, so I could reference that.
 When it came time for 9th period every day (when students could get started with homework), I could answer the students’ science and language arts questions, instead of sending them to the respective teacher, because I had that background.

-How can you make life a little easier when you DO get to teach multiple subjects?
+Making life a little easier when you DO teach multiple subjects in middle school

 I’ve got five planning/grading tips for you:

 1) Analyze your content at the beginning of the year and identify topics that overlap.
-Create one lesson/unit plan that can be used for both - even if they occur at different times of the year.
+Create lessons/unit plans that can be used for both subjects – even if they occur at different times of the year.

-2) If you are teaching language arts, identify books you can read in class that address concepts in another subject area.
+2) If you’re teaching language arts, identify books you can read in class that address concepts in another subject area.
 This could be tough for math and science, but think about biographies of mathematicians and scientists.
 Picture books can also be a great resource!